-Ancient cultures around the world believed that consciousness and history move in a vast cycle of time with alternating Dark and Golden Ages – Plato called it the Great Year.
-Today we know it as one “precession of the equinox,” an obscure astronomical motion, and consider the Golden Age to be just a myth.
+Ancient cultures around the world believed that consciousness and history move in a vast cycle of time, with alternating Dark and Golden Ages – Plato called it the Great Year.
+Today, we know it as one “precession of the equinox,” an obscure astronomical motion, and consider the Golden Age to be just a myth.

 But are we correct?
-An increasing amount of evidence suggests that long before the Dark Ages mankind had a deep understanding of astronomy, mathematics, holistic healing, and a profound ability to live in tune with nature.
+An increasing amount of evidence suggests that long before the Dark Ages, mankind had a deep understanding of astronomy, mathematics, and holistic healing, and a profound ability to live in tune with nature.
 Join us as we discover the wisdom of the ancients.
-Most history books still teach that about 5000 years ago mankind was a primitive hunter-gatherer incapable of complex thought.
+Most history books still teach that about 5000 years ago, mankind was a primitive hunter-gatherer incapable of complex thought.

-Under this paradigm megalithic structures found all over the world were built for sacrificial purposes, to deify a ruler, or to help a society ignorant of the seasons know when to plant its crops.
-Mankind was thought to be a brutish sort stuck in survival mode, incapable of little more than grunting and groaning.
-This myopic view is reinforced by misapplied evolutionary theory that requires that anything that came before us must be more primitive.
+Under this paradigm, megalithic structures found all over the world were built for sacrificial purposes, to deify a ruler, or to help a society ignorant of the seasons know when to plant its crops.
+Mankind was thought to be a brutish sort, stuck in survival mode and incapable of little more than grunting and groaning.
+This myopic view is reinforced by misapplied evolutionary theory stating that anything that came before us must be more primitive.